libp2p/blog/src/_blog/rust-libp2p-2022.md

 At this point, rust-libp2p is a large complex codebase.
 In August we added a [coding guideline](https://github.com/libp2p/rust-libp2p/pull/2780) to the project, allowing us to agree on a set of rules to enforce consistency across the project and enable newcomers to hit the ground running.
-Projects outside of the libp2p realm might find this guideline useful, as it documents an opinionated style doing asynchronous networking in Rust.
+Projects outside of the libp2p realm might find this guideline useful, as it documents an opinionated way of doing asynchronous networking in Rust.

-In general, we try to stay on [recent Rust versions], and incorporate some of the new shiny Rust features.
-We make use of [Cargo's weak dependencies](https://github.com/libp2p/rust-libp2p/pull/2646).
-In November we introduced [a patch using const generics](https://github.com/libp2p/rust-libp2p/pull/2712) (in tests).
-In December we merged our [first pull request using GATs](https://github.com/libp2p/rust-libp2p/pull/3239).

-- Which conferences did we speak at?
-- More stats on contributions, number of releases, number of downloads
-- What did we not do?

 In 2022 we published 9 releases of the main `libp2p` crate and a total of 268 releases across the workspace including sub-crates and patch releases.

 ## What's Next?

-Let's end this post with the document for rust-libp2p's future, namely our [project roadmap](https://github.com/libp2p/rust-libp2p/blob/master/ROADMAP.md) which [we added in October](https://github.com/libp2p/rust-libp2p/pull/2997).
+Let's end this post with the document describing rust-libp2p's future, namely our [project roadmap](https://github.com/libp2p/rust-libp2p/blob/master/ROADMAP.md) which [we added in October](https://github.com/libp2p/rust-libp2p/pull/2997).
 There are lots of exciting features and improvements coming up in 2023, e.g. improved WASM support, the WebRTC browser-to-browser feature and hopefully an implementation of the shiny new WebTransport transport.